 Red: What did you find?

-Red kept scanning the area, he knew, someone somewhere was always watching.
+Red kept scanning the area.
+He knew someone, somewhere, was always watching.

-Hopefully the others have found some food, I could eat the ass out of a dead rhinoceros!
+Hopefully the others have found some food.
+I could eat the ass out of a dead rhinoceros!

 This was the way.

-Red, was a hardened, streetwise, seventeen-year-old who had been living on the streets for a very long time, even longer, and before the Great Collapse.
-He was a survivor; they all were, those, who for some reason of luck, fate or destiny had been spared, and had not been taken by the virus.
-They were all part of the remnant.
-Red led a clan of around a dozen kids, varying in age from around ten to about sixteen, all with the same objective – to survive.
+Red led a clan of around a dozen kids, varying in age from about ten to about sixteen, all with the same objective — to survive.
 The clan represented the closest thing to family that they had.
 The post-apocalyptic world following the Great Collapse was a tough place to be if you were alone.

 Red: Oh, for f#$%’s sake!
 Who was supposed to empty the can?
 Someone better deal with this shit now!

-There was a hurried murmured buzz amongst the others, and finally after much elbowing and poking a small boy with oversized glasses scurried forward to deal with the bucket.
+There was a hurried, murmured buzz amongst the others, and finally, after much elbowing and poking, a small boy with oversized glasses scurried forward to deal with the bucket.

-Lewis: Sorry Red.
+Lewis: Sorry, Red.
 I’m on it.

-Lewis hurried off with the bucket and Red flumped down tiredly on one of the nearest mattresses.
+Lewis hurried off with the bucket, and Red flumped down tiredly on one of the nearest mattresses.

 Red: How’d we go on the food gathering today?